professional life. "I like to watch sports for the story," Benigni says. He is, no question, a sports junky.

 "My appreciation for what I do comes from my appreciation of what coaches and players go through, because with every winner there is a loser," he says.

-Benigni and his wife Mendia have a 10 year old daughter Grace who keeps them busy with music recitals, basketball and soccer practices.
+Benigni and his wife Mendi have a daughter Grace who keeps them busy with music recitals, basketball and soccer practices.